- Phone: (919) 515-6151

-- Engineering Building III (EB3) 4168
+- Office: Engineering Building III (EB3) 4168

 Dr. Hooman Tafreshi is a faculty member in the Mechanical and Aerospace Engineering Department at NC State University.
 He also serves as the Associate Director for Research at the Nonwovens Institute.
 Prior to joining NC State University, Dr. Tafreshi was with the Mechanical and Nuclear Engineering Department at Virginia Commonwealth University from 2007 to 2020, where he worked as assistant, associate, and Qimonda full professor.
 Dr. Tafreshi’s research is in the field of thermo-fluids sciences at its interface with material science.
 His particular research focus is on multiphase fluids and particle/droplet transport through fibrous materials with applications in filtration and separation sciences.
 This also includes interfacial phenomena and droplet–surface interactions for self-cleaning and drag reduction applications.
 Dr. Tafreshi is an active member of the American Filtration and Separation (AFS) Society and also serves on the editorial board of Separation and Purification Technology journal.
 More detailed information about Dr. Tafreshi’s past and current research activities can be found on his Porous Media and Multiphase Flow (PMMF) Laboratory website (https://www.mae.ncsu.edu/pmmf/).

 - Adhesion Forces on A Droplet Sandwiched between Hydrophobic Fibrous Layers

 - Moghadam, A., & Tafreshi, H. V. (2022), 13th World Filtration Congress.
 Presented at the 13th World Filtration Congress, San Diego, CA.

 - Detaching Water Droplets from a Fiber using a Magnetic Field